 What does Articulation Therapy look like?

-Articulation therapy with an Arbutus Speech Therapist entails fun and engaging lessons that help children learn about and practice making accurate speech sounds in a step by step way.
+Articulation therapy at Arbutus Speech Therapy entails fun and engaging lessons that help children learn about and practice making accurate speech sounds in a step-by-step way.
 Your Arbutus Speech Therapist will work through several levels during articulation therapy, starting with ensuring an accurate sound production in isolation and progressing until the sound is generalized to conversational speech.
 Once your child can create the sound in conversation, it is considered mastered!

 Steps in Articulation Therapy